African American Studies at South Carolina

 The program is set apart from other universities by its research specializations in South Carolina's black communities, particularly in civil rights era, black women's history and sea islands language and literature.
 As an African American Studies major, you will be exposed to exciting and rigorous coursework and develop an understanding of race and the African American experience, as well as the dynamics of the African diaspora.

 Through required coursework, you will be able to develop service-learning experience by applying your knowledge in local civic organizations, public agencies, churches and institutes of research.

 Part of the College of Arts and Sciences, the African American Studies Program focuses on academic strengths that include black political and social movements, African American literature and comparative cultural anthropology.
 The program also features an annual Robert Scott Smalls Lecture Series that brings nationally renown scholars and researchers in African American Studies to the general public.

-The following courses fulfill some of the course requirements for a Bachelor of Arts with a major in African American studies:
+The following courses fulfill some of the requirements for a bachelor's degree with a major in African American Studies:

 - Introduction to African American Studies before 1900